RSDSanchez/KC_Node/README.md

 # NodePOP

-NodePOP is an advertisment API where you can look for different articles, filter and order them.
+NodePOP is an advertisement API where you can look for different articles, filter and order them.
 You can also create new articles.

 ## Installation